 - Creating and selling something new.
-Another way people make big money in business is by creating new products.
-You can license other companies to produce your product, or sell them yourself.
+Another way people make big money in business is creating new products.
+You can license other companies to produce your product or sell it yourself.

 - Providing a service.
 You can build wealth by serving others and getting paid for that service—such as starting a coaching or handyman business.
 Consultants, restaurant owners, plumbers, and other similar vendors see a need and provide their own services in exchange for pay.

 While these three are the most common business types, there are many other kinds.
 For example:

 - Being an agent representing someone else in a transaction